Teng-Qiu-Clustering/scBiMapping/README.md

 ## Tutorials for tasks 1 and 2

-We provide several demos to further demonstrate how to conduct dimension reduction and reference-based cell type annotation using scBiMapping; Details can be found in https://github.com/scBGI/scBiMapping/tree/main/Turtorials.
+We provide several demos to further demonstrate how to conduct dimension reduction and reference-based cell type annotation using scBiMapping; see Details in the Turtorials file.

 ## Scripts to reproduce primary experimental results